Lost World—Creek remote bush camp

 Before you visit

 Lost World—Creek remote bush camp site (off-track) is open 24 hours a day.
-Check-in to your camp after 2pm and check-out by 11am on the day of departure.
+Check-in to your camp after 2pm and check-out by 11am on the next day.
+Bush camp sites can only be booked for a maximum of one night per group, per site.

 Check park alerts for the latest information on access, closures and conditions.